antronerds/r2-tutorials/docs/One_Gene_View.md

 2. The “track display selection” section can be opened by clicking on it.
     In here, you are able to toggle which tracks to display and/or hide within the YY-plots.
-Do note that these selections are non-persistent and will be forgotten as soon as you leave the xgeneview.
-Persistent, changes to the tracks can be made via the ‘my settings’ menu item, which is present in the main screen.
-Note that the adjustable settings panel including the customize track parameters are available throughout R2.
+Do note that these selections are non-persistent and will be forgotten as soon as you leave the One Gene View.
+Persistent changes to the tracks can be made via the ‘User Options’ menu item, which is present in the main screen (see the tutorial 'Adapting R2 to your needs').
+    Note that the Adjustable Settings panel, including the Customize Track parameters, is available throughout R2 for temporary adaptation of Track visibility and other preferences.

 	![](_static/images/OneGene_trackdisplay.png)